Parametric interior – salon for reading

 To be precise: all armchairs, tables, spotlight kit and curtain wall.
 Everything except the door, wall and slabs.

-Here is the design code and it’s results:
+Here is the design definition and its results:

 This enabled changing the parameters like height, length, thickness of elements, disposition of parts and patterns on the objects with a single number slider or click, without the need of changing the model itself from the very start – like it is the case with classic 3d modelling concept.